OntoUML/ontouml-schema/README.md

 - **id**: A non-empty and non-nullable string that uniquely identifies an object of a given type.
 Thus, two objects of the same type (e.g. two classes, two relations, two properties) may not have the same id, even if they are contained by different packages.

 - **name**: A non-empty nullable string containing the object's name.
-It is allowed for two objects of the ontology to have identical names, even if they are of the same type,.
+It is allowed for two objects of the ontology to have identical names, even if they are of the same type.

 - **description**: A non-empty nullable string representing the description of the object in free textual format.